 - playing games or doing puzzles

 These mental challenges may help keep your cognitive functions healthy.
 Social interaction also helps.
-The key is to pick activities that challenge you. aren’t sure why this works.
-One theory is that your brain develops more internal connections through these challenges, which protect against dementia.
+The key is to pick activities that challenge you.

 People who eat few fruits and vegetables may have a higher incidence of Alzheimer’s, according to the Alzheimer’s Association.